Bouni/max-cube-protocol/protocol.md

 ### Firmware version

-The firmware verion of the cube as a hex number.
+The firmware verion of the cube as a hex number. `0113` is for cube frimware version `1.1.3`

 ### unknown